2023 Advanced Family Law Course

 family law professional . . .

-The program consists of 6 days (33 hours) of live presentations, plus 22 hours of on-demand video lectures.
-These video lectures can be accessed at any time and any place, so that you can review exam topics or focus on particular substantive areas at your convenience.
-This State Bar-approved course will satisfy the entire educational requirement for Family Law Specialist certification (or recertification), including 6 hours of credit in Category 5 (Psychology and Counseling).
+The program will consist of 6 days (33 hours) of live-stream webinar presentations, plus 33.5+ hours of on-demand video lectures.
+These video lectures can be accessed at any time and any place after the live-stream webinar on Day 6, so that you can review exam topics or focus on particular substantive areas at your convenience.
+This State Bar-approved course will satisfy the entire educational requirement for Family Law Specialist certification (or recertification).

 Past attendees, as well as first-timers, will benefit from AFLC's guidance on complex family law issues and up-to-the-minute review of new developments in the field.
 This is truly a “don't miss” event!